bedita/docs/source/endpoints/model/relations.rst

         ]
     }

-With this method we have completed our relation putting our custom object type seen in :ref:`api-model-object-types` on the righ side.
+With this method we have completed our relation putting our custom object type seen in :ref:`api-model-object-types` on the right side.

 Now we have: ``{users | profiles} {owner_of} {cats}`` and inverse from right to left ``{cats} {belong_to} {users | profiles}``.